 In addition, through the presentation of this award, the AACR and Eli Lilly seek to effect change within the traditional cancer research culture by recognizing those institutions that value and foster interdisciplinary team science.
 These institutions will have demonstrated their support of a team science environment by creating mechanisms to enhance the required infrastructure, such as through pilot funding, technology transfer offices, shared resources, etc., and by presenting awards, honors, appointments, and promotions to those who participate in interdisciplinary teams.

 The AACR Team Science Award will recognize an outstanding interdisciplinary research team for its innovative and meritorious science that has advanced or likely will advance our fundamental knowledge of cancer or a team that has applied existing knowledge to advance the detection, diagnosis, prevention or treatment of cancer.

-The team selected to receive the Twelfth Annual AACR Team Science Award will collectively be awarded an honorarium of $50,000 and be recognized during the AACR Annual Meeting 2018 in Chicago, IL, USA (April 14-18, 2018).
+The team selected to receive the Thirteenth AACR Team Science Award will collectively be awarded an honorarium of $50,000 and be recognized during the AACR Annual Meeting 2019 in Atlanta, Georgia, USA (March 30-April 3, 2019).
 The represented institutions will be cited at the AACR Annual Meeting for their leadership role in fostering team science in cancer research.